bmuschko/cka-crash-course/exercises/03-cluster-version-upgrade/instructions.md

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.

+> **_NOTE:_** If you do not want to use the Vagrant environment, you can use the Katacoda scenario ["Upgrading a cluster version"](https://learning.oreilly.com/scenarios/cka-prep-upgrading/9781492095514/).

 ## Upgrading the Control Plane Node

 1. Shell into the control plane node with `vagrant ssh kube-control-plane`.